 A few weeks ago I talked about some of the benefits of using a stability ball with traditional exercises (see that article here).
 I mentioned that many times I only ever see people using stability balls to work their abdominals.
 That was not to take away the benefits that stability balls have on the abdominals, but to get you to think about the many other exercises you can do with them.

-Today, I want to give you a few more exercises that only target the abdominals and go far beyond your standard crunch.
+Today, I want to give you a few more stability ball ab exercises that only target your midsection and go far beyond the standard crunch.
 Of course, we will start with the standard crunch because, let’s face it, when executed properly it can be one of the most beneficial exercises to really tone those abs.

-Alternate adding 2-3 of these exercises into your daily workout routine to strengthen and tone the abdominals, or complete the entire workout for a serious ab burner.
+Alternate adding 2-3 of these stability ball ab exercises into your daily workout routine to strengthen and tone the abdominals, or complete the entire workout for a serious ab burner.